IMAD-Majid/TypitKeys/README.md

 - Right ring finger: L
 - Right pinky: ;

-TypeIt helps you memorize these assignments to develop muscle memory.
+Pinkython helps you memorize these assignments to develop muscle memory.

 **Typing Posture**:

 - Sit up straight with your feet flat on the floor.
 - Maintain a comfortable distance from the keyboard and monitor.
 - Keep your fingers relaxed and avoid excessive force when pressing keys.

-# Usage
-- Select a programming language or the 'not a programmer' option.
-- Select a support type.
-- Start typing.

-# Installation
-Use and install from [Typit Trainer](https://typit-trainer.netlify.app)